 Today, many large car manufacturers use machine translation engines and human post-editing to for these automotive translations.
-Car manuals often use simpler language and are highly similar to previous versions so they are the ideal material for machine translation.
+Car manuals often use simpler language and are highly similar to previous versions.
+Because of this they are the ideal material for machine translation.

 Slightly less obvious – training materials for mechanics

-Hopefully not completely out of left field when it comes to automotive translations, anyone that works on cars in any capacity will need to be familiar with the systems that they use.
+Hopefully this is not completely out of left field when it comes to automotive translations.
+Anyone that works on cars in any capacity will need to be familiar with the systems that they use.

 As an example, in recent years, the rise in popularity of hybrid and electric vehicles has led to a corresponding increase in training manuals.

 Christiani, a technical vocational training specialist based in Germany, chose STAR to work on the translations for their training materials on the subject of alternative drive systems and high-voltage batteries.

 Similarly, if you are launching your brand into a new geographical area, you need to make sure that the workshops that support your dealerships are familiar with your cars and their workings.